CS480UIC/dbs-city_sustainability/documentation/glossary.md

 Maximum: 1-1.
 Since each energy_management can only be part of one city, no energy_management will have the same city_id.
 Each energy_management can only have one city_id.

 **energy_production**\
-Data Type: INTEGER\
+Data Type: FLOAT\
 Description: energy_production refers to the amount of energy a city produces.\
 Maximum: M-1.
 Multiple energy_managements can have the same energy_production, but each energy_production can only have one value for energy_production.

 **energy_consumption**\
-Data Type: INTEGER\
+Data Type: FLOAT\
 Description: energy_consumption refers to the amount of energy a city uses.\
 Maximum: M-1.
 Multiple energy_managements can have the same energy_consumption, but each energy_management can only have one value for energy_consumption.

 **energy_emission**\
-Data Type: INTEGER\
+Data Type: FLOAT\
 Description: energy_emission refers to the amount of CO2 emissions the energy_consumption and energy_production produces.\
 Maximum: M-1.
 Multiple energy_managements can have the same energy_emission, but each energy_management can only have one value for energy_emission.